adityathebe/homelab/Readme.md

 Using GitOps principals and workflow to manage a lightweight <a href="https://k3s.io">k3s</a> cluster.
 </p>

-> In progress: My existing kubernetes manifests have secrets scattered all over them

 # Infrastructure

 I've used Techno Tim's [k3s-ansible](https://github.com/techno-tim/k3s-ansible) playbook to deploy a 4 node _(2 masters & 2 workers)_ cluster on 4 Proxmox VMs.